 Are you needing to talk and would like someone to listen?

 We are here for you.

-The SASC’s Support and Advocacy Team is trained to provide confidential and nonjudgmental emotional and/or short-term crisis support.
-Topics that survivors and/or their family and friends have shared in support sessions include:
+The SASC’s Support and Advocacy Team is trained to provide confidential and non-judgmental emotional and/or short-term crisis support.
+SASC can support with the following and more:

 - Sexual assault